 Your credit score doesn’t update automatically, so it can take some time before you see whether paying off your debt helped or hurt your score.
 Expect to wait at least one to two billing cycles from your credit card before seeing your updated balance appear on your credit report.

-Here’s something to remember: Paying off your entire balance every month is not reflected in your utilization rate or, ultimately, your credit score.
+Also remember that paying off your entire balance every month is not reflected in your utilization rate or, ultimately, your credit score.
 The balance that is used to calculate your utilization rate is based on your last statement balance.
-So, you could charge $900 on a credit card with a $1,000 limit and pay it off the same month, but the FICO credit score will still consider a utilization rate of 90%.
+So, you could charge $900 on a credit card with a $1,000 limit and pay it off the same month, but the FICO credit score will still consider that a utilization rate of 90 percent.

-How do I keep my credit score from dropping?
+How can I improve my credit score after paying off debt?

-While paying off your credit card debt is important, what matters more is on-time payments and utilization rate.
+While paying off your credit card debt is important, what matters more is on-time payments and your utilization rate.
 Many times, borrowers will ignore these factors, thinking that clearing up their debt as quickly as possible is the key to a stellar score.
 But there are a few other methods to consider:

-Also be strategic with the order in which you pay off your debts.
+- Be strategic with the order in which you pay off your debts.
 Personal loans and credit cards often have higher interest rates than mortgages, car loans and student loans.
-Paying those off first not only helps keep your credit utilization in check, it could also save you money in interest.
+Paying those off first not only helps keep your credit utilization in check, it will also save you money in interest.

+- Check your credit utilization.
 When you’ve paid off your debt and the credit score has decreased, look to just how much of your credit you are using.
-If it’s above 30%, you might consider charging less each month.
+If it’s above 30 percent, you might consider charging less each month.
 If that isn’t an option, you could speak with your issuer about increasing your credit limit.
 Both of those should help increase your credit score.